knpuniversity/symfony2-rest/knpu/episode4/send-token-in-request.md

-# Send the Token in the Request
+# Authentication a Request with JWT

 We already added a `denyAccessUnlessGranted()` line to `ProgrammerController::newAction()`.
 That means this endpoint is broken: we don't have an API authentication system hooked